 If you Googled the term “sustainable products”, you’d be given a litany of definitions from those respected in the scientific community to community bloggers – all believing their example best defines the notion.
 But in truth, Wikipedia provides the clearest, most digestible definition for those unfamiliar with the practice.
 “Sustainable products are those products that provide environmental, social and economic benefits while protecting public health and environment over their whole life cycle, from the extraction of raw materials until the final disposal.”

 For the grower, this is an opportunity to bring your plants full circle by utilizing and marketing a series of sustainable fiber growing containers that are also certified for organic farming (EcoGrow® only).
 This provides those individuals who are predominantly more environmentally conscious with choices, thus securing them as a customer rather than surrendering them to the competition who might already have a sustainable option in their arsenal.
 (Fiber Round Mum Pan shown)

-FiberGrow® products are molded using a slurry of fibers and binding agents in order to increase their strength and durability in such applications as planters, hanging baskets and other large containers.
-Available in a wide variety of shapes, sizes and styles, FiberGrow products also help insulate root systems to help protect them in fluctuating temperatures while offering superior drainage and moisture retention.
-A wax coating is available to increase the containers longevity.
-Want to learn more about our fiber slurries?
-Click below.Learn More
+FiberGrow® products are molded using a slurry of fibers and binding agents in order to increase their strength and durability in such applications as planters, hanging baskets, and other large containers.
+A wax coating is available to increase the longevity of the container.

 Yes, what’s compostable is also biodegradable.
 But what’s biodegradable is NOT always compostable.
 Read more here.